-Integration Points offers a solution to configure integrations from third party systems to Relativity objects and from Relativity instance-to-instance with Integration Points Sync.
-For more information, see Sync with Integration Points.
+Integration Points offers a solution to configure integrations from third party systems to Relativity objects.

 Interested developers can create a separate ADS application to pull data from a third party system source provider.
 Integration Points ingests that application to handle the scheduling, setup, field mapping, and actual import into Relativity.
 By using the Integration Points platform, developers can reduce the amount of time needed to create these custom integrations while end users receive a consistent and easy setup approach.